tier4/awkernel/mdbook/src/internal/PCIe.md

 ## PCIeBus

-`PCIeBus` is a structure for representing individual PCIe buses.
+`PCIeBus` is a structure that represents individual PCIe buses.

 ```rust
 pub struct PCIeBus {